elliotholden/cka/kubernetes-cluster-setup.md

 # Kubernetes Cluster Setup

 ## Introduction
 To get a good working cluster setup for practicing, testing, or studying for the CKA exam you will need to provision **3 nodes** that all exsist on the same physical network.
 The examples below were done using Google Cloud.
 To get started you need to create a NEW Google Cloud account.
 As of November 2025 Google is offering $300 worth of compute credit for FREE for 3 months.
-You can use an existing Google account if you have "Never" activated Google's "Cloud" servervice on that Google account before.
-Instructions for determining whether you have every activated the Google "Cloud" service on your existing Google account can be found __<here\>__.
+You can use an existing Google account if you have "Never" activated Google's "Cloud" service on that Google account before.

 ## Provision Nodes
 #### Node Requirments: